 10. Start early in the day so that water crossings are not swollen when you cross them

-In case you encounter a very ferocious water crossings and wondering what to do now, well, better wait for some pickup to come or other riders who can help you with a push or carrying it over to the other side.
+In case you encounter a very ferocious water crossing and wondering what to do now, well, better wait for some pickup to come or other riders who can help you with a push or carry it over to the other side.

 12. Keep the grit and determination high

 Last, but not the least, your grit and determination will ensure how you make your bike trip to Ladakh on a 100cc bike or scooty, successfully.
 There will surely be times when you feel the need for high power, but that is where your willpower to do such a challenging ride comes into play.

 If you are determined enough, there is no one who can stop you in making a bike trip to Leh Ladakh on a less powered bike.